 Another way to retire earlier is to increase your withdrawal rate.
 By being able to withdraw more money every year, you need to accumulate less money.
 Now, this is more of an exercise because, in practice, anything higher than 4% is unlikely to last for very long periods.

-So, let’s see what happens with different withdrawal rate (again, assuming 5% yearly returns):
+So, here is what happens with different withdrawal rates (again, assuming 5% yearly returns):

 Your withdrawal rate will make a significant difference in how many years you need to work before retiring.